HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

       </tr>
     </tbody>
   </table>
-  <figcaption>{{ figure_link(caption="Statistics for number of cookies set on mobile pages.", sheets_gid="1535389309", sql_file="nb_cookies_quantiles.sql") }}</figcaption>
+  <figcaption>{{ figure_link(caption="Statistics for number of cookies set on the top one million mobile pages.", sheets_gid="1535389309", sql_file="nb_cookies_quantiles.sql") }}</figcaption>
 </figure>

 Websites set a median of 9 cookies of any type overall, 7 or 6 first-party cookies, and 7 or 4 third-party cookies for desktop and mobile devices, respectively.

-The tables above report several other statistics about the number of cookies observed per website and the figures below display their cumulative distribution functions (cdf).
-For example: on desktop a maximum of 178 first-party and 885 third-party cookies are set per website.
+The tables report several other statistics about the number of cookies observed per website and the figures below display their cumulative distribution functions (cdf).
+For example: on desktop a maximum of 178 first-party and 885 third-party cookies are set per website:

-{# TODO: if any other idea, feel free to add #}

 {{ figure_markup(
   image="number-cookies-cdf-desktop.png",